• Fool me once….

 2 dashes Angostura bitters

-Shake with ice and pour into vessel.
+Shake with ice and strain into double old fashioned glass with crushed ice.

 3/4oz lime juice